Angrycreative/custom-cookie-message/readme.txt

 1. Locate the options in settings -> Cookies.
 Default location, content and styling is set but can be customized.

 == Changelog ==
+= 2.4.6 =
+* Fix - Fixed the empty array in class-removecookie.php

 = 2.4.5 =
-Fix - Fixed a js bug with duracelltomi-google-tag-manager plugin
+* Fix - Fixed a js bug with duracelltomi-google-tag-manager plugin

 = 2.4.4 =
-Fix - Fixed shortcodes functionality in Content Options.
+* Fix - Fixed shortcodes functionality in Content Options.
-Fix - Fixed ["opt_in_opt_out"] warning empty value.
+* Fix - Fixed ["opt_in_opt_out"] warning empty value.

 = 2.4.1 =
 * Support for a opt-in method, instead of the previous opt-out method.
 Use with caution and make sure to test the site functionality, before activating on a live environment.